pagkly/Zed/Investopedia3/Writ of Attachment.md

 A writ of attachment is a form of prejudgment process in which a court orders the attachment or seizure of property described in the writ.
 The property is seized and held in the custody of an appointed official, such as a U.S. Marshal or law enforcement officer, under court supervision.1

-A writ of attachment demands the creditor's property prior to the outcome of a trial or [judgment](https://www.investopedia.com/terms/j/judgement.asp), whereas a [writ of execution](https://www.investopedia.com/terms/w/writ-of-execution.asp) directs law enforcement to begin the transfer of property as the result of the conclusion of a legal judgment.
+A writ of attachment demands the creditor's property prior to the outcome of a trial or [[judgment]](https://www.investopedia.com/terms/j/judgement.asp), whereas a [[writ of execution]](https://www.investopedia.com/terms/w/writ-of-execution.asp) directs law enforcement to begin the transfer of property as the result of the conclusion of a legal judgment.

 ### Key Takeaways